akshaypadmakumar/Web-Projects/README.md

 # Web-Projects
-Here is the place for all my small web based projects
+This is the same layout as my Landing-Page project.
+However, I will be using flexbox for this project